-We left Central Park, relaxed for a bit, and then made our way up to Covenant Community.
+We left Central Park, and made our way up to Covenant Community.
 It’s a rehab facility, not affiliated with Covenant House in any way.
 Here we met with a group of guys who were battling addiction.
 Some had just celebrated six months sober, and others had just joined.
 We asked them about their experiences with drugs and homelessness, and their responses were brutally honest.

 “So why did you choose homelessness?”

 “A lot of kids take to the streets due to the situation at home.”